tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 First it thinks.
 Then it reads a file.
 Then it thinks again.
 Understanding the system happens one read at a time.
 The plan lives inside that thought process, and you only catch fragments of it.
-If you want a structured plan you can read, you invoke plan mode - and the agent does nothing else until the plan is done.
+If you want a structured plan you can read, you invoke plan mode - and the agent does nothing else until the plan is done.[^plan-approval]

 *What it should be.*
-The agent reads many parts of the system at the same time - the failing endpoint, the deploy diff, the error logs, the related services - each on its own research channel.
+The agent reads many parts of the system at the same time - the dashboard's data queries, existing CSV export code in the codebase, the permissions model, the design system's button component - each on its own research channel.
 A planning channel holds the running list of what is known, what is being tried, what is pending, drawn from all the parallel research.
 Planning starts as soon as the main shape of the problem is clear, and research keeps filling in the details.
-If the agent finds that yesterday's deploy added a new retry rule that turns transient errors into hard failures, it can start drafting the fix on the planning channel while other research channels enumerate every endpoint that hits the retry path and check which of those would also need updating.
+If the agent finds that the codebase already has a CSV streaming utility used by the reports page, it can start drafting the button and the export handler on the planning channel while other research channels confirm which columns the dashboard exposes and whether the utility respects the dashboard's permissions model.
 The plan is not buried inside a thought process - it is a separate channel you can read at any time.
 You do not invoke plan mode.
 The plan is always being written, as one of many channels the agent is running.[^channels]

+[^plan-approval]: Plan mode also seems to assume that you will approve every step in the plan.
+The plan is written as a flat sequence of actions, not as a tree of contingencies.
+If you deny an approval halfway through, the rest of the plan no longer applies, and the agent has to replan from where it stopped.

 [^channels]: The other channels include a user-facing channel (what you read in the interface), a code-writing channel (which is producing edits), and a terminal channel (which is sending commands).
 On the input side, the agent subscribes to your messages, the terminal output streaming live, file system events from the harness, and the CI service.

 #### **Aligning**

 *What it is.*
+The agent is not sure which columns the export should include, or whether it should be filtered to the dashboard's current view.
-When the task is ambiguous, the agent either dives in without asking, or asks one clarifying question and stops working until you reply.
+It either dives in and guesses, or asks one clarifying question and stops working until you reply.
 There is no middle ground between guessing and blocking.

 *What it should be.*
-The agent asks clarifying questions on the user-facing channel and keeps researching on other channels at the same time.
+The agent asks "which columns?" and "filtered or full?" on the user-facing channel while it keeps researching the CSV utility and the dashboard's data queries on other channels.
 By the time you reply, the agent already has the relevant code in context, and your answer steers the research that is already in flight.

 #### **Steering**